openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   The owner tenant ID.

 ``--description DESCRIPTION``
-  Description of metering label to create.
+  Description of the metering label to be created.

 ``--shared``
   Set the label as shared.